sne3ks/ExodeDoc/source/includes/_sensor.md

 * **trig** : the Trig's pin number

 ###read(period)
-Read the distance of the nearest object by bouncing soundwaves off of it
+Read the distance of the nearest object by bouncing sound waves off of it

-* **period** : the period between each readings, if is not set (or equal to 0), the HCSR04'll read only one time.
+* **period** : the period between each reading, if is not set (or equal to 0), the HCSR04'll read only one time.

 ###stopRead()
 Stop the reading from the HCSR04